 (a) The Auditorium Complex, Library Foyer and Sports Pavilions except when these areas are for supervised activities.

 (b) The Pool and its Surrounds, except when activities are supervised by Masters.

 (c) The Gymnasium and Sports Centre except when activities are supervised by Masters.

-(d) The carpark area behind the Old Boys' Pavilion from 9am until 3.15p.m.
-Students can use this area to move to and from the 'O' Rooms.
+(d) The carpark area behind the Old Boys' Pavilion from 9am until 3:15pm.
+Students can use this area to move to and from the 'O' block.

-(e) The Mountain Road walls and gates at lunchtime and interval, including the strip between the Mountain Road wall and the Science Block.
+(e) The Mountain Road walls and gates at interval and lunchtime, including the strip between the Mountain Road wall and the Science Block.

 (h) All classrooms and corridors in all buildings during interval and lunchtime.
 If it is raining at interval or lunchtime, students may remain in the Hall on ground floor only.

 (i) The area in front of the main building, including the cloisters, the front steps and paved and grassed areas during interval and lunchtime.
 Students can use these areas to move to and from school buildings but must not remain in these areas.